gammaploid/OOP_DFA-PDA-NPDA_GUI/README.md

     -   `NPDA.h`, `NPDA.cpp`: Implementation of the NPDA.
     -   `main.cpp`: The main entry point, containing the menu and all UI logic.
 -   `Makefile`: Compilation script.
--   `Specifications-OOP.ini`: The specifications for the programming tasks.
--   `*.c`: Original procedural C implementations.

 ## Acknowledgements